influxdata/docs-v2/content/influxdb/v2.0/api-guide/client-libraries/nodejs/write.md

 ---
-title: Write data with the JavaScript client library
+title: Write data with the InfluxDB JavaScript client library
 description: >
-  Use the Node.js JavaScript client library to write data with the InfluxDB API.
+  Use the JavaScript client library to write data with the InfluxDB API in Node.js.
 menu:
   influxdb_2_0:
     name: Write